Coaxing secrets from drifting art

 While each of the "trade paintings" has its own story, Kuang's favorite is a tale of two fort paintings — featuring a fort preserved in pigment, and another with a note that turns art into evidence.

-About 20 years ago, while browsing an American antique shop in Washington, DC, Kuang encountered two paintings displayed as a pair: one of a "country theater" and the other of a riverfront fort, a key part of Guangzhou's coastal defenses during the Opium Wars in the 19th century.
+About 20 years ago, while browsing an American antique shop in Washington, DC, Kuang encountered two paintings displayed as a pair: one of a bustling "country theater" and the other of a riverfront fort, which was a key part of Guangzhou's coastal defenses during the Opium Wars (1840-42 and 1856-60).

 "I knew their importance.
 I had studied China trade paintings, and I knew Haizhu Fort was famous," Kuang says.